LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 #### The solution

-The solution here is simply not to use `aria-owns`, it did work well on the first, on mobile devices and a desktop device, I do not know whether moving it on to the header for the Schrödinger's Nav pattern caused some unintended side effect?
+The solution here is simply not to use `aria-owns`, especially for the Schrödinger's Nav pattern as it caused some unintended side effects.
 It shouldn't do this, but here we are.
-Given the problems it has caused and the time I spent debugging and testing, where I came away knowing what caused the issue, but not why, I'd avoid using this property altogether on both main patterns.
+Given the problems it has caused and the time I spent debugging and testing, where I came away knowing what caused the issue, but not why, I'd avoid using this property altogether on Schrödinger's Nav and probably avoid it on the regular pattern, just to be safe.
 The small bit of value it adds, simply isn't worth the mess it causes on touchscreen devices.
-We need to strike a balance and if something breaks for one set of users, then it's not worth considering.
-Without using it, I would amend the first pattern, I'd want to make sure both the `<button>` and the drawer contents are in the `<nav>` together, instead of using ARIA.
-Having got this far, I wish I hadn't gone down that route, now, but, perhaps it's useful to see someone attempt to fix something and then later backtrack when they discover it breaks for others?
-That's just the nature of the field, I guess, lots of competing platforms, vendors and AT software, some have quirks, some outright refuse to play nicely with certain parts of the ARIA spec or other platforms, etc.
+We need to always strike a balance and if something breaks for one set of users, then it's not worth considering.
+Without using it, I would amend the first pattern, I'd want to make sure both the `<button>` and the drawer contents are in the `<nav>` together, instead of using ARIA to reinstate the relationship.
+Whilst it may have been useful to desktop users, that small benefit isn't worth it for the issues it causes touchscreen users, in my opinion, I want things I build to just work for everybody.

-TL;DR, Don't use aria-owns on either pattern.
-It didn't appear to break anything on the first pattern, but remember I didn't test with JAWS as I do not have access to that, maybe you do?
-Whilst using aria-owns did mostly work as intended on the first pattern without unintended side effects, it's likely best to avoid it here.
-For the second main pattern, definitely don't use it.
-I didn't fully debug the disappearing icons on touch devices, but I'm pretty sure I know what is causing that, screen readers have their own focus indicators, the focus indicator was perhaps pushing the icons out of the visible space, as it was "focused" on the full link, the text of that link has an opacity: 0; set.
-If I were to debug this, my goto here would be using transform: scaleX(); and setting the width of link to the exact size of the icon when the drawer is ajar.
-I'm fairly sure that would work, but I've